satyamkapoor/google-results-exporting-utility/Readme.md

 <br>
 Enjoy :)

 <br><br>
-P.S : If you donot have a webserver installed and need the results, you may use the online copy of this tool on <a href="http://greu.satyamkapoor.com">http://greu.satyamkapoor.com</a> though google usually blocks it after 5-6 cycles for an hour. <br>
+P.S : If you do not have a webserver installed and need the results, you may use the online copy of this tool on <a href="http://greu.satyamkapoor.com">http://greu.satyamkapoor.com</a> though google usually blocks it after 5-6 cycles for an hour. <br>
 </p>